Manufacturers and processors for hire—Sales and use tax exemptions for machinery and equipment.

 RCW and WAC 458-20-178

-Use tax.)
+.
 If the seller fails to collect the appropriate retail sales tax, the purchaser is required to pay the retail sales tax (commonly referred to as "deferred sales tax") or the use tax directly to the department unless the purchase and/or use is exempt from the retail sales and/or use taxes.
 A qualifying person using eligible machinery and equipment in Washington in a qualifying manner is exempt from the use tax.
-If an item of machinery and equipment that was eligible for use tax or sales tax exemption fails to overcome the majority use threshold or is totally put to use in a nonqualifying manner, use tax is due on the fair market value at the time the item was put to nonqualifying use.
+If an item of machinery and equipment that was eligible for use tax or sales tax exemption fails to overcome the majority use threshold or is entirely put to use in a nonqualifying manner, use tax is due on the fair market value at the time the item was put to nonqualifying use.
 See subsection (9) of this rule for an explanation of the majority use threshold.

-(4) Who may take the exemption.
+(4) Who may take the exemption?

 and RCW 82.04.110

-(5) What is eligible for the exemption.
+(5) What is eligible for the exemption?
 Machinery and equipment used directly in a qualifying operation by a qualifying person is eligible for the exemption, subject to overcoming the majority use threshold.